realodix/dessert-dev/README.md

     ->isNotFloat(); // $this->assertIsFloat(1);

 verify([1, 2, 3])
-    // modifier to create an expectation on each item of the given iterable ->each()
+    // Modifier to create an expectation on each item of the given iterable ->each()
     ->isInt()
-    ->and(true)
+    // Pass a new value to the and function to chain multiple expectations in a single test ->and(true)
         ->true()
         ->notFalse();